HGI and the education we deliver are based on the principle of mutual respect, for each other and the human and ecological communities we inhabit.

-For the better part of 15 years the focus of Carlos’ work has been to develop and participate in strategic initiatives to support the continuous improvement of communities and the ecological systems they are dependent on.
-Prior to joining the HGHES, Carlos was the founding director of the Tropical Conservation Consortium, an organization similar to the HGHES in offering place-based education programming and supporting community-based research.
+For nearly two decades the focus of Carlos’ work has been on developing and participating in strategic initiatives to support the continuous improvement of communities and the ecological systems they are dependent on.

 Emily studied cultural anthropology at the University of Northern British Columbia and was a student of the very first Haida Gwaii Semester in 2010.
 These experiences helped to further her curiosity in the many ways that nature and culture intersect.

 As Operations Manager her role involves collaborating with students, community, instructors, and staff to develop and deliver transformative education inspired by Haida Gwaii.
 While much of her work is behind the scenes, she is focused on supporting best practice place-based education, ensuring that all HGI operations are running smoothly, and helping students to have the fullest experience possible.

 When she is not at work, you can find her at the beach with her bad dog, Jude.

 K’iinuwaas Carrie Anne Vanderhoop

 Carrie Anne is the daughter of Evelyn Vanderhoop and granddaughter of Delores Churchill of the Gawa Git’ans Massett Inlet Eagle Clan of Old Massett.
 Carrie Anne’s father is David Vanderhoop, Aquinnah Wampanoag from the island of Neope, commonly known as Martha’s Vineyard, Massachusetts.